signalfx/apmworkshop/apm/README.md

 2. Debian (i.e. Ubuntu) Linux environment with minimum 16G RAM and 8G disk should be ready to try all examples.
 RedHat and other mainstream Linux distributions can be used by translating shell commands from Debian.
 3. Kubernetes cluster set up in advance.

-Hints on setting up a minimal Ubunbtu VM and Kubernetes cluster on a local machine are included in the Appendix.
+Hints on setting up a minimal Ubunbtu VM and Kubernetes cluster on a local machine are included in the [Appendix](./4-Appendix.md).

 ### Document Conventions

-Variables from your SignalFx account are displayed like this: YOURVARIABLEHERE.
+Variables from your Splunk Observability (SignalFx) account are displayed like this: YOURVARIABLEHERE.
 I.e. to change your REALM to `us1` change `api.YOURREALMHERE.signalfx.com` to `api.us1.signalfx.com`

 :play_or_pause_button: **VIDEO:** will proceed a link to the associated section's video to download (downloading is recommended)